-- 1. The faculty board, the board of examiners and the examiners may use the student portal and e-mail through the UM account for communications relating to the programme and examinations. - 2.
-The faculty board, the board of examiners and the examiners may use the student portal and e-mail through the UM account to announce decisions. - 3.
-The student must regularly check their university e-mail address, the Faculty website and the digital learning environment.
+- 1. The faculty board, the board of examiners and the examiners may use the digital learning environment and e-mail through the UM account for communications relating to the programme and examinations. - 2.
+The faculty board, the board of examiners and the examiners may use the digital learning environment and e-mail through the UM account to announce decisions. - The student must regularly check their university e-mail address, the Faculty website and the digital learning environment.
 Information disseminated via e-mail, the digital learning environment or the website will be assumed to be known.